The history of royal fashion at Wimbledon

 King George V later became patron of the All England Lawn Tennis and Croquet Club, a role now held by the current Princess of Wales.

-As the iconic Championships begins on July 3, a fashion expert talks through some key looks and what they tell us about the style of the era…
+As the iconic Championships begins today (Monday 3 July), a fashion expert talks through some key looks and what they tell us about the style of the era…

 King George V and Queen Mary